yutingsdu/TransGram/README.md

      TransGram -b sample.bam -G annotations.gtf -o transgram_new_model --train

-  If everything goes well, you will see a directory "transgram_new_model"
+  If everything goes well, you will see a directory "transgram_new_model".

 # 5. Running TransGram with a Custom Quality Assessment Model